 Elon is renowned for its active, experiential approach to learning.
 At the heart of that philosophy is research.
 As a mathematics major, you will be encouraged to conduct original research on your own and with faculty members who pride themselves on being accessible to students.
 Many majors participate in a capstone seminar that includes a research project.
 Students prepare formal papers based on their research and present them to an audience of peers.

 Students also present research findings at Elon’s annual Spring Undergraduate Research Forum (SURF).
 For many years, students have been presenters at the Mathematical Association of America sectional meetings, MathFest, the UNC-G Regional Mathematical and Statistics Conference, the Nebraska Conference for Women, and the Joint Mathematics Meetings.
-In 2010, an Elon student won the award for best undergraduate presentation at the MAA Southeastern Sectional meeting, which was held at Elon.
-In addition to presenting, student research projects have been published in the Rose-Hulman Undergraduate Research Journal of Mathematics, the Pi Mu Epsilon Journal, and the International Journal of Pure and Applied Mathematics.
+In 2015, an Elon student won the award for best undergraduate presentation at the MAA Southeastern Sectional meeting.
+In addition to presenting, student research projects have been published in the Rose-Hulman Undergraduate Research Journal of Mathematics, the Pi Mu Epsilon Journal, Involve and the International Journal of Pure and Applied Mathematics.

 Elon’s faculty encourage students to participate in learning activities outside the classroom, including student chapters of the Mathematical Association of America and the North Carolina Council of Teachers of Mathematics (NCCTM) as well as the national mathematics honor society, Pi Mu Epsilon.

 Exceptional high school students planning to major in mathematics could qualify to become Honors Fellows, Teaching Fellows, or Elon College Fellows, a challenging program in the College of Arts and Sciences.
 Elon’s Fellows programs offer scholarships, special course offerings, study abroad grants, and much more.
 View the Elon Fellows programs Website for more information.